cu-ecen-5013/final-project-CalebProvost/Docker-Scratch-N-Sniff.md

 ## Run the Docker Container to Build L4T Image

+Start the Docker container with the command below and it will kick off an installation of nVidia's SDK and build the L4T yocto image.
+You will be prompted to follow the link and log into the nVidia developer's account which will then validate the install.
 Note: The following example maps the build output directory to the directory where this Dockerfile is executed

 `docker run -it --rm -v $PWD:/home/aesd/ --name yl4t yocto-tegra:spring21`